Wooga: History

-Wooga was founded in January 2009 by Jens Begemann (CEO), Patrick Paulisch (Co-founder) and Philipp Moeser (CTO).
-Patrick Paulisch has since left Wooga.
-The first games released were exclusively available on social networks, first and foremost on Facebook.
+Wooga was founded in January 2009 by Jens Begemann (CEO), Patrick Paulisch, and Philipp Moeser (CTO).
+Paulisch has since left Wooga.
+The first games released were only available on social networks, first and foremost on Facebook.
 The first game developed by Wooga was Brain Buddies, a quiz game released in July 2009.
-The game reached 5 million monthly players 3 months after launch.
-The company received €5 million in a round of funding led by Balderton Capital in November 2009.
+Wooga received €5 million in a round of funding led by Balderton Capital in November 2009.
 Holtzbrinck Ventures, which had provided funding earlier that year, also participated in this round.

-In April 2010, the company released its second game, Monster World.
+In April 2010, Wooga released its second game, Monster World.
 That same year, Holtzbrinck Ventures and Balderton Investment stepped in, helping to fund a third game.
 In October 2010, the company employed 50 people; in 2011, that number increased to 150.

 In November 2010, Wooga launched Happy Hospital.
 In March 2011, Wooga launched Diamond Dash.
 The company raised a Series B Round of $24 million funding in May 2011.
 Magic Land Island was launched during the GDC Europe in August 2011 in Cologne.
 In June 2012, the HTML5 game was open sourced under the name Pocket Island on GitHub under MIT license and with the assets under Creative Commons license CC BY-NC-SA.

-With the progressive development of mobile technology and the global spread of mobile devices, the company's focus shifted to games for the mobile sector.
-Thus, since the beginning of 2012, the Berlin-based company has increasingly focused on mobile titles, for example for the iPhone and iPad.
-Diamond Dash had been the first game they released for iPhone and iPad on the iOS App Store (December 2011).
-In March 2012, Wooga announced that Diamond Dash had been downloaded over 11 million times since its launch for mobile devices.
-In December 2012, Diamond Dash also became the first Wooga game for Android smartphones and tablets.
+With the progressive development of mobile technology and the global spread of mobile devices, Wooga's focus shifted in 2012 to games for the mobile sector.
+Diamond Dash was first game they released for iPhone and iPad on the iOS App Store (December 2011).
+In December 2012, Diamond Dash became the first Wooga game for Android smartphones and tablets.
 On 22 August 2013, Jelly Splash was the first game to be released for mobile devices first.
-The game was subsequently released on Facebook in September 2013, and on Android in October 2013.
+The game was subsequently released on Facebook in September 2013 and on Android in October 2013.
 For Jelly Splash, Wooga entered into a cooperation with the South Korean internet service provider Kakao, and the game was launched as a test title for their KakaoTalk platform on 9 November 2013.